vnksnkr/remote-test-system/README.md

   ```

   loads a seed value for generating random pulses to simulate button bounces and encoder skips
+  loads a randomly generated seed if no value passed as argument
 * ```
   remote.bounce_off()
   ```